PORT GUIDES - WHAT'S NEW

 - Click here to view, print or "save" the guide to your computer (5.0 MB) Charlottetown-06-15-2011

-for beautiful scenery of mountains, lakes, waterways, and parks.
-Corner
+is famous for beautiful scenery of mountains, lakes, waterways, and

-Brook is strategically located in a valley of gently rolling
+parks.
+Corner Brook is strategically located in a valley of gently

-hills providing access to scenic rides along the shore and to the
+rolling hills providing access to scenic rides along the shore and